mutualite/pathway/README.md

 ## About

-webpAIge let's you chat with webpages using the Pathways framework to access in realtime the webpage's content.
+webpAIge let's you chat with webpages using the Pathways framework to access in realtime the webpage's content and the Gemini ai model for chat completion.

+## Demo

 ## Prerequisites
 1. Create an [Gemini API Key](https://ai.google.dev/)